cityofaustin/Residential-Permitting/_project_steps/deck/consult.md

   * Covered or uncovered?
   * Going to need electricity?
   * Near a tree greater than 19 inches in diameter?

+The project scoping worksheet can help you collect this information.
+You can also bring the worksheet to your consultation to help save time.

 ### 2. If possible, bring your property survey.